mothur/mothur.github.io/_wiki/miseq_sop.md

     ...

-Again we can cross-reference these OTU labels with the consensus classifications in the stability.opti_mcc.cons.taxonomy file to get the names of these organisms.
+Again we can cross-reference these OTU labels with the consensus classifications in the stability.paired.opti_mcc.cons.taxonomy file to get the names of these organisms.

 #### Population-level analysis